David Puttnam: Politics

-In 1983, Puttnam was appointed CBE.
-In 1995 Puttnam was appointed as a Knight Bachelor.
-In 1997, he was created as a life peer and was granted Letters Patent to become Baron Puttnam, of Queensgate in the Royal Borough of Kensington and Chelsea.
-On 12 October 2021, it was announced that Lord Puttnam would retire from the Lords after 24 years service on 27 October 2021.
-In 1998, Puttnam was named in a list of financial donors to the British Labour Party.
+In 1997, Puttnam entered the House of Lords as a life peer and was granted Letters Patent to become Baron Puttnam, of Queensgate in the Royal Borough of Kensington and Chelsea.
+In 1998, he was named in a list of the biggest private financial donors to the Labour Party.
 In 2002, he chaired the joint scrutiny committee on the Communications Bill, which recommended an amendment to prevent ownership of British terrestrial television stations by companies with a significant share of the newspaper market.
 This was widely interpreted as being aimed at stopping Rupert Murdoch's News Corporation from buying Channel Five.
 When the government opposed the amendment, Puttnam brokered a compromise – the introduction of a 'public interest' test, to be applied by the new regulator Ofcom but without explicit restrictions.

 From 2004 to 2005, Puttnam chaired the Hansard Society Commission on Communication of Parliamentary Democracy, the final report of which urged all political parties to commit to a renewal of parliamentary life in an attempt to reinvigorate representative democracy.
 In 2007, he chaired the Joint Parliamentary Committee on the Draft Climate Change Bill.

 From 2012 to 2017, Puttnam was the Prime Ministerial Trade Envoy to Vietnam, Laos, Cambodia and Myanmar (Burma).
-During the same period, Puttnam - who lives in Skibbereen, County Cork - was named Ireland's Digital Champion by Communications Minister Pat Rabbitte, TD.
+During the same period, Puttnam – who lives in Skibbereen, County Cork – was named Ireland's Digital Champion by Communications Minister Pat Rabbitte, TD.

 In August 2014, Puttnam was one of 200 public figures who were signatories to a letter to The Guardian opposing Scottish independence in the run-up to September's referendum on that issue.

 In June 2019, Puttnam chaired the special House of Lords Democracy and Digital Technologies Committee, set up to investigate the impact of digital technologies on democracy and oversaw the publication of its findings in June 2020.
 The report, Digital Technology & the Resurrection of Trust, made 45 recommendations to government to address the spread of misinformation and disinformation and the consequential erosion of public trust.
-And that the media has a duty to “balance freedom of expression with wider moral and social responsibilities.”
+And that the media has a duty to "balance freedom of expression with wider moral and social responsibilities."

-Lord Puttnam announced his retirement from the House of Lords on 27 October 2021 as he delivered the Shirley Williams Lecture, detailing his reasons for leaving in his speech.
+Puttnam announced his retirement from the House of Lords in October 2021, as he delivered the Shirley Williams Lecture, detailing his reasons for leaving in his speech.